Fairy Tale Mash-ups in Children’s Television: Digital Humanities Strategies (featuring Arthur)

 The Folklore of Folklore Conferences

 There was a moment during the Western States Folklore Society 75th annual meeting last month where I realized how specific and special folklore studies scholars are.
 I was attending this conference, like my peers Ariel Peterson and Lauren Redding, for the first time under the guidance of Professor Jill Rudy.
-We three students came prepared to present research about our various areas of fairy tale scholarship, but that was only represented a fraction of the time we spent at the conference.
-It was during the …
+We three students came prepared to present …

 One Fairy Tale Girl’s Experience at a Very Serious Academic Folklore Conference